nguyenalter/InfiniteIntegerCalculator/README.md

 ## What is BigInt type?

-The build-in object to represent number larger than [Number.MAX_SAFE_INTEGER](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER).
+The build-in object to represent number larger than [Number.MAX_SAFE_INTEGER].

 ## What is Mathematics Approach?

 School Mathematics teaches us how to adding, subtracting or multiplying by traversing both strings from end, one by one in order to add/subtract/multiply digits and keep track of carry.
 With this method, it is effective to calculate because we only have to handle operations in a single digit.
 The real problems is the computation time.

 ## Validate Input